-There are quick and easy tools to check your income online, or reputable organisations that can help you to do this free of charge.
+There are quick and easy tools to check your income online, or reputable organisations that can help you check you're getting all you're entitled to, free of charge.

 Benefits, Council Tax and other support and advice